top of page

 🧪 Three Easy At-Home Fall Risk Tests

-These are the same tests used by sports and orthopedic physical therapists.
-They take just a few minutes and can give valuable insight into your balance and mobility.
+These tests are used by sports and orthopedic physical therapists.
+They take just a few minutes and can provide valuable insights into your balance and mobility.

 1️⃣ Timed Up and Go (TUG)